brianngan/brianngan.github.io/_posts/2020-03-09-the-seo-game.md

 layout: posts

 ---
 Be me.
-Join me in the SEO Game.
+Took part in the SEO Game.

 Find out on the internet that I have a relatively common name in the grand scheme of things.
 Brain swirls in cosmic anxiety at all the permutations of me that are currently living a life in my name.
 Some Brian Ngans live completely divergent lives as dentists, golfers, investors, developers, photographers and so on...

-Find out that each one of these alter egos are congesting my SEO sap (see for yourself [here](https://www.google.com/search?q=brian+ngan "https://www.google.com/search?q=brian+ngan"))
+Find out that each one of these alter egos are congesting my SEO space (see for yourself [here](https://www.google.com/search?q=brian+ngan "https://www.google.com/search?q=brian+ngan")).

-_Screenshot: Mostly not me._)

 ![](/uploads/brian-ngan-images.png)

+_Screenshot: Mostly not me._

 They say: